-The final point is to just “get started” as Nike say “Just Do It!”
+The final point is to just “get started,” as Nike says “Just Do It!”

-So many people are trapped in a state of procrastination, that they keep putting off their dreams, by failing to take the required action – usually because of the fear of failure or not being ‘good enough’.
-This will hold you back more than anything else; procrastination will literally rob you of your life… as your life will pass you by, all the while, you could be walking the path that leads to your dreams – marching to your destiny, rather than sat on the sidelines, watching your life go by.
+So many people are trapped in a state that they keep putting off their dreams, by failing to take the required action – usually because of the fear of failure or not being ‘good enough’.
+This will hold you back more than anything else; procrastination will literally rob you of your life… as your life passes you by.
+All the while, you could be walking the path that leads to your dreams – marching to your destiny, rather than sitting on the sidelines, watching your life go by.

 In a nutshell.
-Take action – do it now, lean into it, and you’ll be amazed how far you get.
-One thing’s for sure, you’ll get much further taking a few baby steps each day, than never getting started!
+Take action – do it now, lean into it, and you’ll be amazed at how far you get.
+One thing’s for sure, you’ll get much further by taking a few baby steps each day, then never getting started!